capytaine/capytaine/docs/user_manual/body.rst

 ``center_of_mass``, given a three coordinates.
 These two arguments are required for :doc:`hydrostatics` but not for first-order wave-structure interaction.
-Their only role then is for the definition of the rotation degrees of freedom.
-When defining a rotation dof, the code looks for attributes called :code:`rotation_center`, :code:`center_of_mass` or :code:`geometric_center` (in that order), and use them to define the rotation axis.
-If none of them are define, the rotation is defined around the origin of the domain :math:`(0, 0, 0)`.

 Finally, as the mesh objects, the floating body can be assigned a name.
 Names are necessary in multibody setups to distinguish the bodies.